MicrosoftDocs/fabric-docs/docs/cicd/git-integration/git-get-started.md

 :::image type="content" source="./media/git-get-started/no-updates.png" alt-text="Screenshot of source control window stating that you successfully updated the workspace.":::

-After the update is completed successfully, the status of the items is changed to **Synced**.
+After the update is completed successfully, the status of the items changes to **Synced**.

 ## Disconnect a workspace from git